Skip to main content

 Khumo isn’t connecting to Wi-Fi

-If your Khumo/Khumo Print can’t connect to Wi-Fi, you need to perform a reboot.
+If your Khumo/Khumo Print or Khumo 2/Khumo Print 2 can’t connect to Wi-Fi, you'll need to perform a reboot.

 2. Tap on System.